MicrosoftDocs/cpp-docs/docs/parallel/concrt/task-parallelism-concurrency-runtime.md

  Use `parallel_invoke` when you have several independent tasks that you want to execute at the same time, and you must wait for all tasks to finish before you continue.
 This technique is often referred to as *fork and join* parallelism.
 Use `task_group` when you have several independent tasks that you want to execute at the same time, but you want to wait for the tasks to finish at a later time.
 For example, you can add tasks to a `task_group` object and wait for the tasks to finish in another function or from another thread.

  Task groups support the concept of cancellation.
 Cancellation enables you to signal to all active tasks that you want to cancel the overall operation.
 Cancellation also prevents tasks that have not yet started from starting.
-For more information about cancellation, see [Cancellation](../../parallel/concrt/exception-handling-in-the-concurrency-runtime.md#cancellation).
+For more information about cancellation, see [Cancellation in the PPL](cancellation-in-the-ppl.md).

  The runtime also provides an exception-handling model that enables you to throw an exception from a task and handle that exception when you wait for the associated task group to finish.
 For more information about this exception-handling model, see [Exception Handling](../../parallel/concrt/exception-handling-in-the-concurrency-runtime.md).